Close Menu

 Click Here

 It’s no wonder, then, that the bulk of Bridgerton Season 4 Part 2 spends a great deal of time iterating and then reiterating how impossible their relationship is.
 Whether a consequence of Netflix’s writing formula of needing to summarize plot points for a rapidly inattentive general audience or not, this reminder of how society will look unfavorably on the two runs its course quickly.
-Though a rapid-fire summarization of events towards the beginning of Part 2 by Sophie adds a spot of humour.
+Though a rapid-fire summarization of events towards the beginning of Part 2 by Sophie adds a spot of humor.
 So, perhaps, this method isn’t entirely awful if executed well.

 Sophie balances out Benedict in Bridgerton Season 4 Part 2, with both having what the other needs.